Hepcidin: Clinical significance

-There are many diseases where failure to adequately absorb iron contributes to iron deficiency and iron deficiency anaemia.
-The treatment will depend on the hepcidin levels that are present, as oral treatment will be unlikely to be effective if hepcidin is blocking enteral absorption, in which cases parenteral iron treatment would be appropriate.
-Studies have found that measuring hepcidin would be of benefit to establish optimal treatment, although as this is not widely available, C-reactive protein (CRP) is used as a surrogate marker.
+There are many diseases where failure to adequately absorb iron contributes to iron deficiency and iron deficiency anemia.
+The treatment will depend on the hepcidin levels that are present, as oral treatment will be unlikely to be effective if hepcidin is blocking enteral absorption; in these cases, parenteral iron treatment would be appropriate.
+Studies have found that measuring hepcidin would help establish the optimal treatment for a patient, but as this is not widely available, C-reactive protein (CRP) is used as a surrogate marker.

+Chronic alcohol consumption can lead to excess iron accumulation in the liver, which may contribute to the development of alcoholic liver disease.
+Chronic alcohol use may increase iron accumulation by inhibiting hepcidin gene expression.
+The main mechanisms appear to be increasing oxidative stress through its metabolite acetaldehyde, and by inhibiting the release of interleukin 6 (IL-6) from macrophages; each of these actions reduce the expression and DNA-binding activity of the transcription factor C/EBPα, which would otherwise stimulate hepcidin expression.